HongCheng-Chu/kemono-party-crawler/README.md

 ## Keep in mind
 This crawler might be banned by IP address, use carefully.

-## Update convientence crawler in future (if I remember)
+## Update convientence crawler in future
+1. Update Login in selenium as soon as posible. (maybe two weeks)
-1. Create an excel to ignore the image or video which has downloaded, or save as json.
+2. Create a json to ignore the image or video which has downloaded.

 ## Contact me
 Please send the problem to jerry840622@gmail.com, I try my best to help you, thank you everyone.